 I was invited to try the Heartfulness Meditation program thanks to a friend, and it was a game changer for me.
 Though I still don’t enjoy guided meditation from online tapes, in person it is a different story.

 There were a lot of wonderful things that I learned and continue to learn from participating in these group meditations.
 One major observation being, that if you sit in a group and meditate, you are more likely to go deeper and be less ‘in thoughts’.

 If there are any group meditation programs near you, go for them!
 They are great for anyone that is struggling to meditate on their own or alternatively needs a space to share their spiritual journey without judgment. 🙂

-In summary, I was basically a waking, walking experiment, always trying to find the right mix, the right ingredients to happiness.
+In summary, it was basically a waking, walking experiment, always trying to find the right mix, the right ingredients to happiness.
 I was rapidly adopting new techniques and letting them go.
 I was peaceful until I was not.